27 May 2026 - tsp

 The board that I had the experience with itself is surprisingly good:

-The documentation on the other hand was … minimalistic.Ā The chip used here was an SNR8503M, which internally appears to be related to the LKS32MC03x family.
+The documentation on the other hand was … minimalistic.
+The chip used here was an SNR8503M, which internally appears to be related to the LKS32MC03x family.
 Those chips do not appear in Europe very often, but they are pretty common in low cost motor controllers from China.

 Important upfront:

-In case you think about trying with STLink devices just forget it.
+STLink will not work.FLM implements a custom flash FSM, flashing the chip without the FLM (or the reverse engineered routines) does not work..FLM.axf firmware image (to have at least something that works - or in my case something where I wrongly assumed to work since it was not the original firmware - more on that experience later.In case you think about trying with STLink devices just forget it.
 They seem to filter for STM32 and STM8 device families even though there is no real reason not to support other devices.
 It’s just an active filter, not missing features.
 In this case I would prefer some cheap CMSIS-DAP clone, those actually work and offer more flexibility.

 The original goal was replacing the Keil flashing workflow with a custom Python implementation and the firmware for the controller, that was luckily open source, with an implementation that works directly with the gcc compiler for ARM.
-I also extended the firmware with custom startup for a turbomolecular pump.Ā That task involved:
+I also extended the firmware with custom startup for a turbomolecular pump.
+That task involved:

-Initially this worked surprisingly well.Ā Until it suddenly did not.
+.FLM to figure out how to actually flash the deviceInitially this worked surprisingly well.
+Until it suddenly did not.
 I made the mistake of writing back an supposed complete dump, that was much larger than the flash memory area, writing into arbitrary memory regions in the memory mapped space.
 This worked on the first try - but only on a device that was freshly reset and never executed firmware.
 The second time the memory controllers where already configured and thus the side effects where different.

 After the last flashing attempt: